Dragonius/Dragonius/README.md

 <td width="100%">

 - 🤖 I’m currently in Finland Looking for new oportunities
-- 👨‍💻 I’m currently learning Python, Php, Sql, Linux admistration, Docker and more...
+- 👨‍💻 I’m currently learning Python, PHP, SQL, Linux/Windows administration, Docker, and more...
-- 💬 There are always room for questions
+- 💬 There is always room for questions.
 - 👏 Follow Me If You May: [![](https://img.shields.io/github/followers/Dragonius?label=follow%20me&style=social)](https://github.com/Dragonius/)
 - 🎣 Fun fact: More isn't More than Less is Less